V1929/Salary-Dashboard/README.md

 To make the map more than just a tool for highlighting countries with the most potential, users can hover over a region to quickly access role-based salary comparisons.

 The formula =SORT(FILTER(A2:B112, ISNUMBER(B2:B112)), 2, 1) achieves filtering, FILTER(A2:B112, ISNUMBER(B2:B112)) the data in range A2:B112 to include only rows where the values in the adjacent column, column-B are numbers.

-This is done using the ISNUMBER function.
-The "sort" filters data based on the second column (column B), in ascending order.
+Using the ISNUMBER function, the "sort" filters data based on the second column (column B), in ascending order.
 The 2 specifies the column to sort by, and the 1 specifies ascending order.

 ![Alt text](media/Job_Site_Host.png)